cirque-corp/Cirque_Gen6/Gen6DevKit/README.md

   * Demo app showing how to use a touchpad

+* libraries (up a directory level)

+  * Arduino libraries for Gen6 Touchpads, CustomMeas, and I2C on the Teensy 4.0

 These projects run on the Cirque Blue Board, PCB# 02-000658-00 Rev E01 or later, with a Teensy 4.0 on-board.
 If you have a prior version of that board (Rev C03 or earlier) see the tag "Teensy3.2_Final" for the code.